pitt-crc/user-manual/docs/faq.md

 where remote\_machine is the name or IP address of the computer you are trying to connect to.
 This will get rid of the cached host key, create a new one, and update the known\_hosts file automatically.

-The same issue can also occur when connecting to a remote machine from one of the login nodes of the CRC cluster.
+The same issue can also occur when connecting to a remote machine from one of the login nodes of the CRCD cluster.
 Again, removing the offending key from the known\_hosts file on the cluster will solve the problem.